apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServiceV2.md

   "daterange=20150711-20150714" returns flows active between these 2 dates.<br/>
   "daterange=20150711-" returns flows active on and after 20150711.<br/>
   "daterange=-20150711" returns flows active on and before 20150711.<br/>
+1. `fromid` -  If specified, retrieve the next set of flows from the given fromid.
+The set of entities retrieved is inclusive of specified fromid. fromid should be taken from the value associated with FROM_ID info key in flow entity response which was sent earlier.

 ### Example JSON Response: